 The Master of Science in Accounting provides specialized training for successful careers in corporate accounting, controllership, and public accounting.

-Most courses in the program are offered on campus; a few are occasionally offered on-line.
-You may enroll on a full- or part-time basis, but course availability is greatest during the fall and winter semesters.
+The program is offered on campus, and a few of the courses are also occasionally available on-line.
+You may enroll on a full- or part-time basis during the fall and winter semesters, and some courses are often available during the summer.
 The program usually can be completed within 12 months of full-time study.

 Admission is rolling, and you may begin the program in September or January.
 May admission is also usually possible for part-time students.

-Students eligible to pursue the Accounting 4+1 option may count 3 courses/9 credits in the graduate program toward their undergraduate accounting major.
+Students eligible to pursue the Accounting 4+1 option may count 4 courses/12 credits in the graduate program toward their undergraduate accounting major.
 All other University of Michigan-Dearborn students who have been admitted to the MS-Accounting may take up to 6 graduate credits during the final semester of their undergraduate program.